nutanix/libvfio-user/docs/vfio-user.rst

 +-----------+--------+------+

 * *offset* is the offset of the start of the sub-region within the region requested ("physical address offset" for the region)
 * *size* is the length of the sub-region.
-This may be zero,
+This may be zero if the access size is not relevant, which may allow for optimizations
 * *fd_index* is the index in the ancillary data of the FD to use for ioeventfd notification; it may be shared.
 * *type* is `VFIO_USER_IO_FD_TYPE_IOEVENTFD`
 * *flags* is any of:
   * `KVM_IOEVENTFD_FLAG_DATAMATCH`